catherinestorm/mr_druggable_genome_pd/README.md

 done < exposure_data.txt
 ```

-10. Create final results files and generate a report of the number of genes tested vs reaching significance for each exposure-data-outcome combination.
+10. Final formatting step. (a) Put all the results per outcome into one file and generate a report of the number of genes tested vs reaching significance for each exposure-data-outcome combination. (b) Put the MR input data into one file. (c) Put all the results for all outcomes into one file. (d) Compare the direction of effect between any discovery-replication outcome pairs.

 ```bash

 mkdir full_results